 You will also take courses in the humanities and social sciences that help broaden your understanding of the role that non-technical knowledge plays in determining a high level of professional responsibility.

 An important aspect of our curriculum is the senior-year technical elective program intended to broaden or deepen technical knowledge according to students’ interests and competencies.
-Senior students also can participate in a project-based capstone to develop a custom-designed product for a client with a disability through the Assistive Technology Program.
+Senior students can also participate in a project-based capstone to develop a custom-designed product for a client with a disability through the Assistive Technology Program.

 Visit the Academic Catalog for a complete course listing and to learn about the Electrical Engineering/Computer Science Double Major.